 by Mo Willems

 When Duckling asks politely and gets a cookie full of nuts, Mo Willems’s Pigeon goes nuts!
 He wants a nutty cookie too, but he does not know how to say please.
 You’ll laugh at Pigeon’s antics, but you won’t feel sorry for him.
-And you will learn that it’s always best to be polite.
+And you’ll learn that it’s always best to be polite.

 The Grouchy Ladybug